Program OverviewPrinter Friendly

 The Leadership Passport will provide opportunities for you to practice and develop leadership skills through predetermined criteria and to earn a special designation on your Early Childhood Education diploma.
 For more, please visit //www.centennialcollege.ca/LeadershipPassport.

 Graduates have demonstrated the ability to:

-- Plan, implement and evaluate curriculum that is founded on a thorough understanding of child development and responds to the developmental needs of children.
+- Plan, implement and evaluate curriculum founded on a thorough understanding of child development that responds to the developmental needs of children;

 Program OutlinePrinter Friendly

 |ECEP-239||Preschool Curriculum: Supporting Children's Inquiry|

 |GNED-500||Global Citizenship: From Social Analysis to Social Action|

 Career Options, Academic Pathways and PartnersPrinter Friendly

 Companies Offering Jobs

 As a graduate from the Early Childhood Education program you will be qualified to: